CVs of DPMA top management

 The German Federal President appointed her a member of the Board of Trustees of the Deutscher Zukunftspreis award in 2009.
 She is a member of the German delegation at the Administrative Council of the European Patent Organisation and of the General Council of the German Association for the Protection of Intellectual Property (GRUR).
 Since 2015, she has been the Chair of the Board of Trustees of the Max Planck Institute for Innovation and Competition.

-1975 – 1981 studied Communications Engineering at the Technische Universität München
+She studied Communications Engineering at the Technische Universität München from 1975 to 1981.

 Head of the Directorate General Patents and Utility Models

-Since 1 July 2016 Head of Directorate General "Patents and Utility Models"
+Since 1 January 2019 entrusted with the duties of Head of Directorate General 1 “Patents and Utility Models”

 Head of the Directorate General Information